 Because it removes people on your list who are unlikely to purchase your product or service.

 This not only helps to keep your list clean, but it also saves you money from paying more to your email service provider for having a larger email list.

 After all, it’s better to have a smaller list of engaged subscribers than a huge life of inactive ones.

 According to the DMI – Europe’s largest professional body representing direct marketing – email marketing gives you $38 back for every $1 spent.

 That’s a 3800% ROI!

-Mckinsey and Company also states that email conversion rates are about thrice as much as social media with over 15% higher value in conversions and about 40 times better than facebook and twitter at acquiring customers,
+Mckinsey and Company also state that email conversion rates are about thrice as much as social media with over 15% higher value in conversions and about 40 times better than Facebook and Twitter at acquiring customers,

 It’s safe to say that email marketing is alive and kicking!

-We can turn your emails from “meh” to “wowza!” and get readers excited to open, read, and take action for product or service.
+Simply pit, my email copywriting services will help turn your emails from “meh” to “wowza!” and get readers excited to open, read, and take action for a product or service.